MrIllas/Lightsteam-Engine/README.md

 ## Special feature - Shader Pipeline

-When importing a model to the library the default shader will be automatically applied to its material(if there is one in the model's fbx).
+When importing a model to the library, the default shader will be automatically applied to its material(if there is one in the model's FBX).
 Every ".shader" file created inside the editor starts with a basic template containing the most basic configuration.
 The template is the same default shader used by the engine every time a new FBX is imported to the library (in case it contains a material).

 You can see the default shader inside the engine's GLSL editor [HERE](https://raw.githubusercontent.com/MrIllas/Lightsteam-Engine/main/docs/default_shader_editor.png)